ecatmur/stacktrace-from-exception/paper.md

 ## 3. Alternatives

 We note that C++ exception handling is typically built on top of a lower-level, language-agnostic facility.
-On Windows this is structured exception handling[4], while on the Itanium ABI (used by most Unix-style OSes on x64-64) it is the Level I Base ABI[3].
+On Windows this is structured exception handling[^seh], while on the Itanium ABI (used by most Unix-style OSes on x64-64) it is the Level I Base ABI[^itanium].
 This lower-level facility uses *two-phase* exception handling; in the first, "search" phase the stack is walked from the throw point to identify a suitable handler, while in the second, "unwind" phase it is walked again from the throw point to the selected handler, this time invoking cleanup (i.e., destructors) along the way.
 Importantly,